How to Get Off the Waitlist

-Perhaps even worse than being outright rejected by a university is to be put on its waiting list.
-Looking at past statistics, very few students are ever offered admission off the wait list.
+Being waitlisted is perhaps even worse than being outright rejected by a college.
+The waitlist gives many students a sliver of hope for acceptance, but the hope is often unfounded.
+Looking at past statistics, very few students are ever offered admission off the waitlist.
 In fact, many admissions officers characterize a waitlist spot as essentially “a nicer way of being rejected.”

 1) Understand What a Waitlist Offer Means